josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

   import CalloutPlusQuote from "$lib/components/CalloutPlusQuote.svelte"
 </script>

-The cover image of this posts shows a very real delivery truck, for a very real brand of cereal, titled "Man Cereal."
+The cover image of this posts shows a very real delivery truck, with an ad on the side for a very real brand of cereal, titled "Man Cereal."
 The deliberately aggressive masculine tagline reads "Cereal Got Its Balls Back" because, of course it does.

 I [saw this image originally on Bluesky](https://bsky.app/profile/athensgrease.bsky.social/post/3mg5urx5gec2b), where it was quite rightfully being ridiculed.
 [My initial response was to join in on the mockery](https://bsky.app/profile/collinsworth.dev/post/3mg65fms7is25), by pointing out, among other things, that this product really isn't anything new.